quickwit-oss/tantivy/doc/src/avant-propos.md

 > Tantivy is a **search** engine **library** for Rust.

-If you are familiar with Lucene, it's an excellent approximation to consider tantivy as Lucene for rust. tantivy is heavily inspired by Lucene's design and they both have the same scope and targeted use cases.
+If you are familiar with Lucene, it's an excellent approximation to consider tantivy as Lucene for Rust.
+Tantivy is heavily inspired by Lucene's design and they both have the same scope and targeted use cases.

 If you are not familiar with Lucene, let's break down our little tagline.